openvinotoolkit/open_model_zoo/models/intel/human-pose-estimation-0006/description/human-pose-estimation-0006.md

 ## Outputs

 The net outputs three blobs:
   * "heatmaps" of shape [N, 17, 176, 176] containing location heatmaps for keypoints of all types.
-  * "nms_heatmaps" of shape [N, 17, 176, 176] containing heatmaps after non-maximum suppression.
+Locations that are filtered out by non-maximum suppression algorithm have negated values assigned to them.
   * "embeddings" of shape [N, 17, 176, 176, 1] containing associative embedding values, which are used for grouping individual keypoints into poses.

 ## Legal Information